CruelKernel/samsung-exynos9820/Documentation/media/uapi/v4l/buffer.rst

       - Start Of Exposure.
 The buffer timestamp has been taken when the exposure of the frame has begun.
 This is only valid for the ``V4L2_BUF_TYPE_VIDEO_CAPTURE`` buffer type.
+    * .. _`V4L2-BUF-FLAG-IN-FENCE`:

+      - ``V4L2_BUF_FLAG_IN_FENCE``
+      - 0x00200000
+      - Ask V4L2 to wait on the fence passed in the ``fence_fd`` field.
+The buffer won't be queued to the driver until the fence signals.
+The order in which buffers are queued is guaranteed to be preserved, so any buffers queued after this buffer will also be blocked until this fence signals.
+This flag must be set before calling ``VIDIOC_QBUF``.
+For other ioctls the driver just report the value of the flag.

+        If the fence signals the flag is cleared and not reported anymore.
+	If the fence is not valid ``VIDIOC_QBUF`` returns an error.

+    * .. _`V4L2-BUF-FLAG-OUT-FENCE`:

+      - ``V4L2_BUF_FLAG_OUT_FENCE``
+      - 0x00400000
+      - Request for a fence to be attached to the buffer.
+The driver will fill in the out-fence fd in the ``fence_fd`` field when :ref:`VIDIOC_QBUF
+	<VIDIOC_QBUF>` returns.
+This flag must be set before calling
+	``VIDIOC_QBUF``.
+For other ioctls the driver just report the value of the flag.

+        If the creation of the  out-fence  fails ``VIDIOC_QBUF`` returns an error.